ibm-cloud-docs/vpc/block_storage_is_manage.md

 You can [create more volumes](/docs/vpc?topic=vpc-creating-block-storage).

 For issues with existing block storage volumes, you might be able to troubleshoot and fix the problems yourself.
-For more information, see [Troubleshooting {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-troubleshooting-block-storage).
+For more information, see [troubleshooting {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-troubleshooting-block-storage).